 Discussion Topics for Your Custom Home Builder

 Building a custom home can be a very daunting task, which is why you need to choose a company that is properly managed and well prepared.
-At CRG Companies, we have our own construction, design, and real estate team.
+As a fully integrated company, we have our own construction, design, and real estate team.
 This creates a strong line of communication, which is especially necessary when building a brand new home.

 Finding the best financing option is the first step when building a custom home.
 If you are considering a custom home, construction/perm loans will be the most attractive loan setup for you, because you are only required to have one closing when you buy a lot and build a custom home.
 Often times, many of our clients already own the land, so they just need a construction loan.
 Make sure you know your budget before you start choosing or designing a house plan.
 We offer many experienced, local resources for Construction/Perm Financing in our area.

 Designing Your Custom Home

 Make sure you have all of your home ideas and plan inspiration together when you start designing your home with a creative design team.
 A good design team will help you create a plan with your wants and needs in mind and make suggestions to best complete your project.
 Once you have a house design in mind, you are ready to start pricing out the construction.

 Research Before You Meet

 Research!
 Research!
 Research!
 A successful company will have a good web presence complete with solid branding, testimonials, current and past homes, a thorough description of the company, bios on important team members, and contact information that allows you to easily communicate with them.